Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 In an **elastic network model (ENM)**, we imagine nearby alpha carbons of a protein structure to be connected by springs.
 Because distant atoms will not influence each other, we will only connect two alpha carbons if they are within some threshold distance of each other.
 In the following section, we will describe a **Gaussian network model (GNM)**, an ENM for molecular dynamics.

-## An Introduction to Gaussian Network Models

-### Representing random movements of alpha carbons
+## Representing random movements of alpha carbons

 We will introduce GNMs using our old friend human hemoglobin protein (<a href="https://www.rcsb.org/structure/1a3n" target="_blank">1A3N.pdb</a>).
 We first convert hemoglobin into a network of nodes and springs, in which each alpha carbon is given by a node, and two alpha carbons are connected by a string if they are within a threshold distance; the figure below uses a threshold value of 7.3 angstroms.